OFFICE OF THE REGISTRAR, AID & AWARDS

 - The University may choose to audit and verify any or all information provided to complete an Aid or Award Application.

-- Application records and supporting documentation is used by the Office of the Registrar, Aid & Awards, Award Chairs and Selection Committees for the sole purpose of administering Aid and Award programs, including, but not limited to, determining student eligibility.
+- Application records and supporting documentation are used by the Office of the Registrar, Aid & Awards, Award Chairs and Selection Committees for the sole purpose of administering Aid and Award programs, including, but not limited to, determining student eligibility.

 - All application records and supporting documentation remain the property of McMaster University.